Rich7690/media-post-processor/README.md

      - ENABLE_WORKER=true # This enables background transcoder.
 This allows you to deploy them in separate containers
 ```

+You can use the `latest` tag if you always want the latest release.
+If you want stable releases, pick the most recent working version tag on docker hub and test fully after upgrading versions.
+Eventually, I will try to have a more stable `1.x` release

 Radarr or Sonarr should then be configured on the Connect section as follows:
 ![](https://i.imgur.com/b5AqAlJ.png)